project-chip/connectedhomeip/examples/all-clusters-app/ameba/README.md

               > switch onoff on
               > switch onoff off

 -   You may also bind more than one cluster to the switch device.
-Below command binds the OnOff, LevelControl, ColorControl and Thermostat clusters to the switch device.
+Below command binds the Identify, OnOff, LevelControl, ColorControl and Thermostat clusters to the switch device.

-              $ ./chip-tool binding write binding '[{"fabricIndex": 1, "node":2, "endpoint":1, "cluster":6}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":8}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":768}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":513}]' 1 1
+              $ ./chip-tool binding write binding '[{"fabricIndex": 1, "node":2, "endpoint":1, "cluster":3}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":6}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":8}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":768}, {"fabricIndex": 1, "node":2, "endpoint":1, "cluster":513}]' 1 1

 -   After binding the clusters, you may send these cluster commands to the controllee device through the switch device's Matter Shell.
 Follow the format shown in the description of the commands.